-Real Estate

-Ending balance at December 31, 2019 \$ 9,948

-Contributions 87

-Net distributions (300)

-Redemptions (573)

-Advisory fee (92)

-Net investment income 400

-Unrealized loss (728)

-Net realized loss (7)

 Ending balance at December 31, 2020 \$ 8,735

 Net distributions (235)

 Redemptions (977)

 Advisory fee (83)

 Net investment income 330

-Unrealized gain 89
+Unrealized loss 89

-Net realized gain 24
+Net realized loss 24

 Ending balance at December 31, 2021 \$ 7,883

+Net distributions (193)

+Redemptions (1,835)

+Advisory fee (76)

+Net investment income 282

+Unrealized gain 1,224

+Net realized gain 6

+Ending balance at December 31, 2022 \$ 7,291

-We contributed \$3 million and \$15 million to fund our defined benefit pension plans during the years ended December 31, 2021 and 2020, respectively.
+We did not contribute in 2022 and contributed \$3 million to fund our defined benefit pension plans during the year ended December 31, 2021.
 Annual contributions to our defined benefit pension plans in the United States, Canada, and other jurisdictions are based on several factors that may vary from year to year.
 Our funding practice is to contribute the minimum required contribution as defined by law while also maintaining an 80% funded status as defined by the Pension Protection Act of 2006.
 Thus, past contributions are not always indicative of future contributions.
-On March 11, 2021, the American Rescue Plan Act ("ARPA") of 2021 was signed into law, which modified funding requirements for single-employer defined benefit pension plans by restarting and extending the amortization of funding shortfalls and extending and enhancing interest rate stabilization percentages.
-We have elected to use excess contributions resulting from a reduction to past contribution requirements allowed by ARPA to offset contributions for calendar year 2021 and 2022.
-As such, we do not expect to make contributions to our defined benefit pension plans in 2022.
+Based on current assumptions, we expect to make a contribution of up to \$10 million to our defined benefit pension plans in 2023.

 The expected long term rate of return on plan assets for each measurement date was selected after giving consideration to historical returns on plan assets, assessments of expected long term inflation and market returns for each asset class and the target asset allocation strategy.
-We do not anticipate the return of any plan assets to us in 2022.
+We do not anticipate the return of any plan assets to us in 2023.